 - other patrons or customers in the eatery.

-If an accident victim is successful in an injury claim or lawsuit, one or more of the above parties must compensate the victim for:
+If you are successful in an injury claim or lawsuit, one or more of the above parties must compensate you for:

 - medical bills and medical expenses,